OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

 Initialize Cloak Network on Blockchain
 =======================================

-A cloak service includes four components, they are listed below:
+A Cloak service includes four components, they are listed below:

 * cloak-tee: the core component, which is a `CCF <https://github.com/microsoft/CCF>`__ app that runs in a TEE environment, deals with Ethereum and Cloak transaction from users and synchronizes the results to blockchain.